-- With the transmission in "P" position (automatic) or the clutch pedal depressed (manual), start the engine.
-(With an automatic transmission, be sure to keep the brake pedal depressed.) - 2.
-Shift into gear. - Release the parking brake (also foot brake on automatic transmission vehicles) and slowly pull or back away from the wheel blocks.
+- 1. With the transmission in "P" position, start the engine.
+Be sure to keep the brake pedal depressed. - 2.
+Shift into gear. - Release the parking brake and brake pedal and slowly pull or back away from the wheel blocks.
 Stop and apply your brakes. - 4.
 Have someone retrieve the blocks.

-- Do not exceed 72 km/h (45 mph) or the posted towing speed limit, whichever is lower.
-Because instability (swaying) of a towing vehicletrailer combination usually increases as the speed increases, exceeding 72 km/h (45 mph) may cause loss of control. - Slow down and downshift before descending steep or long downhill grades.
-Do not make sudden downshifts. - Avoid holding the brake pedal down too long or too frequently.
+à Do not exceed 72 km/h (45 mph) or the posted towing speed limit, whichever is lower.
+Because instability (swaying) of a towing vehicletrailer combination usually increases as the speed increases, exceeding 72 km/h (45 mph) may cause loss of control.

+- à Slow down and downshift before descending steep or long downhill grades.
+Do not make sudden downshifts. - à Avoid holding the brake pedal down too long or too frequently.
 This could cause the brakes to overheat and result in reduced braking efficiency.

-How to save fuel and make your vehicle last longer, too
+How to save fuel and make your vehicle last longer

-Getting more kilometers/mileage from a liter/gallon of fuel is easy-just take it easy.
+Improving fuel economy is easy-just take it easy.
 It will help make your vehicle last longer, too.
 Here are some specific tips on how to save money on both fuel and repairs:

-- Keep your tires inflated at the correct pressure.
+- à Keep your tires inflated at the correct pressure.
 Underinflation causes tire wear and wastes fuel.
-See Section 7-2 for instructions. - Do not carry unneeded weight in your vehicle.
-Excess weight puts a heavier load on the engine, causing greater fuel consumption. - Avoid lengthy warm-up idling.
+See Section 7-2 for instructions. - à Do not carry unneeded weight in your vehicle.
+Excess weight puts a heavier load on the engine, causing greater fuel consumption. - à Avoid lengthy warm-up idling.
 Once the engine is running smoothly, begin driving-but gently.
-Remember, however, that on cold winter days this may take a little longer. - Always keep the automatic transmission overdrive switch turned on.
-Driving with the overdrive switch off will reduce the fuel economy.
-(For details, see "Automatic transmission" in Section 1-6.) - Accelerate slowly and smoothly.
+Remember, however, that on cold winter days this may take a little longer. - à Keep the automatic transmission overdrive turned on when engine braking is not required.
+Driving with the overdrive off will reduce the fuel economy.
+(For details, see "Automatic transmission" in Section 1-6.) - à Accelerate slowly and smoothly.
 Avoid jackrabbit starts.
 Get into high gear as quickly as possible.

-- Avoid long engine idling.
-If you have a long wait and you are not in traffic, it is better to turn off the engine and start again later. - Avoid engine lugging or over-revving.
-Use a gear position suitable for the road on which you are travelling. - Avoid continuous speeding up and slowing down.
-Stop-and-go driving wastes fuel. - Avoid unnecessary stopping and braking.
+- à Avoid long engine idling.
+If you have a long wait and you are not in traffic, it is better to turn off the engine and start again later. - à Avoid engine lugging or over-revving.
+Use a gear position suitable for the road on which you are travelling. - à Avoid continuous speeding up and slowing down.
+Stop-and-go driving wastes fuel. - à Avoid unnecessary stopping and braking.
 Maintain a steady pace.
 Try to time the traffic signals so you only need to stop as little as possible or take advantage of through streets to avoid traffic lights.
 Keep a proper distance from other vehicles to avoid sudden braking.
-This will also reduce wear on your brakes. - Avoid heavy traffic or traffic jams whenever possible. - Do not rest your foot on the clutch or brake pedal.
-This causes premature wear, overheating and poor fuel economy. - Maintain a moderate speed on highways.
+This will also reduce wear on your brakes. - à Avoid heavy traffic or traffic jams whenever possible. - à Do not rest your foot on the brake pedal.
+This causes premature wear, overheating and poor fuel economy. - à Maintain a moderate speed on highways.
 The faster you drive, the greater the fuel consumption.
 By reducing your speed, you will cut down on fuel consumption.